ashtonw7/writing-with-no-purpose/posts/santa.md

 title: "Interviews for Santa's Replacement"
 slug: 'santa'
 author: 'Ashton Winters'
-quote: 'Santa is retiring.
-The North Pole is looking for a new Santa.
-The old Santa was fine, but we’re looking to spice things up a bit.
-We are only looking for potential Santas with some sort of fun gimmick that will reinvigorate the excitement of children around the world.'
+quote: 'Job Listing: Santa is retiring and the North Pole is looking for a new Santa.
+We're searching for a fresh Santa with a fun gimmick to reinvigorate the excitement of children around the world.'
 date: '24 Dec 2022'
 ---

-*Job Listing: Santa is retiring.
-The North Pole is looking for a new Santa.
-The old Santa was fine, but we’re looking to spice things up a bit.
-We are only looking for potential Santas with some sort of fun gimmick that will reinvigorate the excitement of children around the world.*
+*Job Listing: Santa is retiring and the North Pole is looking for a new Santa.
+We're searching for a fresh Santa with a fun gimmick to reinvigorate the excitement of children around the world.*

 //